Ryan-B1yth/CLONE_stock_take_app/README.md

 - First time visitor goals:
   - Have the first visit easily explain the site, how it works, what it can do, etc.
   - Have the app be easy to navigate and intuitive to user.
+  - Be able to sign up for an account as easily as possible.

 - Returning visitor goals:
   - Be able to login and see data stored from previous visits.